sarak24/NETS150-finalproject/index.md

-We also implemented code that our professor provided us to calculate the cosine similarities, inverted index, and term frequencies.
+We also implemented code that our professor provided for us to calculate the cosine similarities, inverted index, and term frequencies.